rengoku6500/Selamat-Scanner/README.md

 - **Very Hard to Detect by Firewalls:** By avoiding harmful payloads, this tool can bypass most web application firewalls (WAFs).
 - **Safe to Use:** The primary goal of this tool is to provide a safe scanning environment.
 It does not cause harm to the website being tested and avoids triggering security defenses.
+- **Authenticated Scan:** With this function it is possible to do whitebox assesment.

 ## Limitations